Xanthorapedia/CS839/src/Demos/Readme.md

 This directory contains demos adapted from [professor Sifakis' repo](https://github.com/uwgraphics/PhysicsBasedModeling-Demos) for completeness.
+Any source code under this directory and its subdirectories subjects to the BSD 3-Clause License with copyright held by [UW Graphics Group](https://github.com/uwgraphics).